• Skip to main content

 For me, anything with those warm, comforting spices like nutmeg and cinnamon is a winner.

-• Back in the summer, I shared a very summery gluten free blueberry galette, and this is a fall version.
-And I say summer and fall, but both of these galette recipes can be made year round.
+My peach galette, blueberry galette, and strawberry galette are filled with summer fruits and this is a fall version.
+And I say summer and fall, but these galette recipes can be made year-round.

-This particular vegan apple galette recipe (just like the blueberry version), is 100% dairy-free, egg-free, and gluten-free.
+This vegan apple galette recipe (just like my others), is 100% dairy-free, egg-free, and gluten-free.
 It's also 100% delicious!

 As it bakes, the juices from the apples join with the sugar and spices to create a syrupy caramel sauce, it's like an apple pie, just without the top crust!